CSCI-362-01-2016/The-Early-Birds/TestAutomation/docs/README.md

+To install Matplotlib download a zip of it from https://github.com/matplotlib/matplotlib

+To get the dependencies necessary for Matplotlib run:
+(these can be figured out when running "sudo python setup.py build" in the Matplotlib directory)
-To install Matplotlib run: "sudo apt-get install python-matplotlib"
+1. "sudo apt-get install libfreetype6-dev"
+2.